CREATE THE BEST SANTORINI ITINERARY FOR 3 DAYS

 I booked a volcano tour at the last minute and then did not receive my confirmation on time, so I was not picked up (but the company refunded me without problems).

-There are many tours offered, so you can see which one is best for you: Check out this Volcano tour in Santorini here.
+- There are many tours offered, so you can see which one is best for you: Check out this Volcano tour in Santorini here.

 IS SANTORINI FOR 3 DAYS A GOOD IDEA?

-I had an amazing time on Santorini.
-I stayed 5 days and in hindsight, I think 3 days is a good amount of time to spend in Santorini.
+I had an amazing time in/at/on Santorini.
+I stayed 5 days, and in hindsight, I think 3 or 4 days is a good amount of time to spend in Santorini.
 Many people come and see Santorini in a few hours – you can get an idea of what the island is about.
-However, to see Santorini without the crowds (and without the stress), three days is perfect.
-You can see some hidden gems like Pyrgos and also do some tours.
-Santorini was like a dream come true and if you do not have the crowds (so avoid the busy summer months), I am sure you will enjoy, too.
+However, to see it without the crowds (and without the stress), you should stay three days in Santorini.